 Ukraine – Cyprus new protocol effective as from 1 January 2019

 - Withholding tax rate on dividends 5%.
 5% withholding tax on dividends will apply if the beneficial owner of the dividends is a company that holds at least 20% of the capital of the company paying the dividend and has invested at least € 100,000 in the acquisition of shares.

 - Withholding tax rate on interest 5%

-- Capital Gains Tax – Shares in a company owing immovable property (deriving at least 50% of their value from immovable property) are disposed without taxation in the country in which the immovable property is situated (subject to exemptions i.e. for entities listed on an approved stock exchange, where the immovable property is used in the company’s business of public companies, Real Estate Funds etc.)
+- Capital Gains Tax – Shares in a company owing immovable property (deriving at least 50% of their value from the immovable property) are disposed of without taxation in the country in which the immovable property is situated (subject to exemptions i.e. for entities listed on an approved stock exchange, where the immovable property is used in the company’s business of public companies, Real Estate Funds, etc.)

 Other important considerations

 - The “most favorable national clause” was granted for taxes on interest, dividends, royalties and capital gains.
 This means that if Ukraine concludes a Double Tax Treaty with another country that provides for more favorable provisions for dividends, interest, royalties and capital gains than those provided to Cyprus, the Cyprus-Ukraine Double Tax Treaty should be amended accordingly.